adambrgmn/react-oauth-flow/README.md

 `<OauthReceiver />` needs.

-`querystring` can be used if you want some control over the process, but basically it is `window.location.search`.
+`querystring` can be used if you want some control over the process, but basically it's `window.location.search`.
 So if it is not provided `<OauthReceiver />` will fetch the information from `window.location.search`.

 ### `createOauthFlow`